 These apple jalebis are so decadent!
-They’re also somewhat guilt-free!
-I consider them to be a “healthier” dessert.
+They’re also a “healthier” dessert.
 They are paleo-friendly, gluten-free, dairy-free and vegan too!

 Indian desserts are known to be fairly unhealthy.
 I believe my paleo adaptations are a better option than going with store-bought and I’ll tell ya why.